View on GitHub

 Three modes of sign-in

-Azure AD Connect offers three sing-in modes that provide different options:
+Entra ID Connect offers three sing-in modes that provide different options:

 The table below offers a comparison of features between the three options: